Paul Connor (footballer): Cheltenham Town

 On 15 January 2007 he signed for Cheltenham Town for an initial fee £20,000 with a further £5,000 payable if the Robins avoided relegation from League One that season.
 He met up with his new teammates for the first time just two hours before making his debut in the 1–1 home draw with Scunthorpe United on 16 January 2007 before netting his first goal for the club in the 2–1 home victory over his former club Swansea City on 3 February 2007.
 Having helped the club avoid relegation, Connor was rewarded by being allocated the number 9 shirt for the 2007–2008 season: the first time he had been given a squad number lower than 16.
 However, his preparations for the season were disrupted as he was forced to miss most of the preparation with an ankle injury suffered during pre-season training in Germany.
 Despite a number of hard working performances, Connor found the goals hard to come by and went almost eleven months between his first and second league goals for the club; the second coming in the 1–0 home victory over Port Vale on 2 January 2008 and he managed just four league goals from 26 starts and a further 13 substitute appearances that season.
-He again struggled on the goalscoring front in the 2008–2009 season and in January 2009, Connor was made available for transfer by Town manager Martin Allen but he forced his way back into the club's starting eleven towards the end of the season.
-Having scored just two league goals all season, he was released by the club at the end of the season with manager Martin Allen commenting that "at this present moment in time we cannot offer him a new deal.
-I have also informed him that the door is still open but I have to manage my budget very carefully and have to look at other options before we can offer him a new deal".
+He again struggled on the goalscoring front in the 2008–2009 season and in January 2009, Connor was made available for transfer by Town manager Martin Allen saw him miss half of the August fixtures whilst a knee injury sustained in the 3–0 home victory over Darlington on 5 September 2009 kept him on the sidelines for almost five months before returning to the first team squad for the game with Bradford City on 23 January 2010 for which he was an unused substitute.
+He then struggled to make the starting eleven, starting only five games in the remainder of the season and he departed Sincil Bank on 5 May 2010 with his contract cancelled by mutual consent.